jaswingumpella/codevision/PRD.md

 * Build a graph of caller → callee
 * Track outbound service calls for inter-service nodes
+* Persist method-level invocation metadata (source FQN + method, target FQN + method, `external` flag) to drive both diagram arrows and the `callFlows` summary strings (formatted as `Class.method() -> OtherClass.otherMethod()`).
 * During diagramgen DFS:

   * Maintain `currentPath` stack
   * On re-entry to a method already in `currentPath`, emit a “cyclic reference” note instead of continuing
   * This prevents infinite recursion in diagrams

 This call flow view is included in `ParsedDataResponse.callFlows`, and also used to generate the Sequence Diagram entry in `diagram`.
+Each summary entry lists the controller/service/repository method pairs rather than unnamed class hops, mirroring the PlantUML/Mermaid output.

 ---